CiscoDevNet/terraform-provider-intersight/website/docs/r/snmp_policy.html.markdown

   + `key`:(string) The string representation of a tag key.
   + `value`:(string) The string representation of a tag value.
 * `trap_community`:(string) SNMP community group used for sending SNMP trap to other devices.
 Valid only for SNMPv2c users.
+* `v2_enabled`:(bool) State of the SNMP v2c on the endpoint.
+If enabled, the endpoint sends SNMP v2c properties to the designated host.
+* `v3_enabled`:(bool) State of the SNMP v3 on the endpoint.
+If enabled, the endpoint sends SNMP v3 properties to the designated host.
 * `version_context`:(HashMap) -(Computed) The versioning info for this managed object.
 This complex property has following sub-properties:
   + `interested_mos`:(Array)